Danganronpa 3: The End of Hope's Peak High School: Reception

 Bryce Papenbrook (left) and Johnny Yong Bosch (right) were praised for their performances as Makoto Naegi and Hajime Hinata respectively.

 The series was received positively by fans.
 Pollsters Charapedia ranked it as the ninth most anticipated anime of 2016.
 According to Polygon, Western fans voted it as the tenth best new anime series from 2016.
 Polygon noted that the character of Junko Enoshima became more popular thanks to the anime, especially her interaction with Ryota Mitarai about the importance of anime to Japanese culture.
 Although the English dub changed lines from the original series, the site said it still appealed to the audience.
 HobbyConsolas listed it as one of the best anime series released in 2016.
-In a Manga.Tokyo poll in 2016, Future Arc was the 21st most popular anime of the year, while Despair Arc was 33rd.
-In a Goo Ranking poll, the entire series was voted the 19th best anime of 2016.
-In a Biggest in Japan poll, Future Arc was voted the sixth best anime of 2016 while Despair Arc was eighth.
+In a Manga.Tokyo poll in 2016, Future Arc was the 21st most popular anime of the season, while Despair Arc was 33rd.
+In a Goo Ranking poll, the entire series was voted the 19th best anime of Summer 2016.
+In a Biggest in Japan poll, Future Arc was voted the sixth best anime of Summer 2016 while Despair Arc was eighth.

 In reviewing the anime's three story arcs, GamesRadars Kenneth Shepard praised the series, saying that despite the franchise changing media from games to television, the series' narrative was appropriate.
 He felt the story was easy to understand by newcomers, not just by returning players.
 USGamer regarded End of Hope's Peak Academy as a better Danganronpa anime than its predecessor.
 It was recommended the series to people who have played the first two games as it continues their narratives.
 HardCore Gaming recommended watching the two arcs together since both make reference to each other.
 The website praised Seiji Kishi's direction of both series, despite finding some of the arcs' elements frustrating.
 THEM Anime Reviewss Tim Jones gave it two stars out of five, panning the series because of the amount of exposition in the series and because it requires knowledge of both arcs to understand the plot.
 He criticized the short screen-time given the antagonist and felt that the series would require more episodes to recreate a more coherent work.
 Other issues involved the dark tone, such as Makoto's attempted suicide when learning the modus operandi from the culprit or the decision to revive a character in Hope.
 Like Jones, Chris Beveridge of The Fandom Post felt that Future Arc can only be fully enjoyed alongside the Despair Arc because of their interconnectedness.